 To ensure staff members can operate at a staff distance, you may be asked to work from a different desk or office than usual; this is to ensure that physical distancing can be maintained.
 You should attempt to avoid working directly opposite a colleague and instead work side-by-side, staggered or facing away from each other.

 However, you will be assigned a desk to use when you are in the office and due to the potential for spreading the virus.
 Hot-desking facilities will be suspended.

 It may be that you are asked to work different times and this will be to ensure that we stagger on-premises hours to reduce the number of individuals in the workplace or to avoid public transport use during peak periods.

-Face-to-face meetings and contact are still discouraged, and you should continue to hold meetings using video conference.
+Face-to-face meetings and contact are still discouraged unless socially distancing measures can be ensured.
+You should continue to hold meetings using video conference particularly if some members of the team are working from home.
 Similarly, you should not visit other departments unless it is essential and try to call, use Microsoft Teams or emails to avoid unnecessary face-to-face interaction between departments.
-If face to face contact is essential, this should be kept to 15 minutes or less wherever possible.
+If face-to-face contact is essential, this should be kept to 15 minutes or less wherever possible.

 As well as maintaining social distancing between individuals, the transfer of materials is another area of potential risk.
 Therefore, the use of shared office equipment is discouraged and the use of electronic materials e.g. emails, e-forms is encouraged wherever possible rather than paper format.

 Face coverings at LJMU

 The wearing of face coverings (masks or scarves) is mandatory at LJMU – in all buildings.

 We require you to wear a face-covering as soon as you set foot on campus and then in the following areas:

 - Reception areas